-10.11.
+8.5.
 Tax Matters Agreement.

-On the Effective Date, Reorganized EFH (EFH Corp., as applicable), Reorganized TCEH and certain of their affiliates EFIH shall enter into the Tax Matters Agreement, which agreement shall govern the rights and obligations of each party thereto with respect to certain tax matters, including covenants intended to protect the Intended Tax Free Treatment of the Tax Free Spin-Off and indemnity provisions if either party takes any action that causes the Tax Free Spin-Off to fail to qualify for the Intended Tax-Free Treatment.
+On the TCEH Effective Date, EFH Corp., Reorganized TCEH, and EFIH shall enter into the Tax Matters Agreement, (substantially in the form attached hereto as Exhibit H), (2) which agreement shall govern the rights and obligations of each party thereto with respect to certain tax matters, including covenants intended to protect the Spin-Off Intended Tax Treatment and indemnity provisions if either party takes any action that causes the Spin-Off to fail to qualify for the Spin-Off Intended Tax Treatment, as described in Tax Matters Agreement Term Sheet.
+After the TCEH Effective Date, the Tax Matters Agreement shall not be amended or modified in any manner without the written consent of Reorganized TCEH.

-11.12.Buy-Out of Oncor Electric Minority Equity/Contribution of Oncor Electric Minority Interest.
+9. Buy-Out of Oncor Minority Equity/Contribution of Oncor Minority Interest.

-In the Merger Scenario, on On or before the Effective Date, New EFH may seek to acquire all or a portion of the Oncor Electric minority interest of held by Texas Transmission Investment LLC and/or Oncor Management

-Investment LLC either (a) pursuant to the drag-along rights set forth in the Investor Rights Agreement or (b) in a privately negotiated transaction with Texas Transmission Investment LLC and/or Oncor Management Investment LLC.
-If, on the Effective Date, New EFH has acquired all or a portion of the minority interest of Texas Transmission Investment LLC and/or Oncor Management Investment LLC, New EFH shall contribute such acquired minority interest to Reorganized EFIH on the terms and subject to the conditions of the Merger and Purchase Agreement.
-For the avoidance of doubt, implementation and/or consummation of the Minority Buy-Out shall not be a condition to Confirmation or Consummation.
+On or before the EFH Effective Date, Reorganized EFH Corp. may seek to acquire all or a portion of the Oncor Electric minority interest held by Texas Transmission Investment LLC and/or Oncor Management Investment LLC either (a) pursuant to the drag along rights set forth in the Investor Rights Agreement or (b) in a privately negotiated transaction with Texas Transmission Investment LLC and/or Oncor Management Investment LLC.
+For the avoidance of doubt, implementation and/or consummation of the Minority Buy Out shall not be a condition to Confirmation or the occurrence of the EFH Effective Date.

-12.13.
-Merger.
+10. Merger.

-In the Merger Scenario, on On the Effective Date, after (a) Reorganized EFIH has entered into the New Reorganized EFIH Debt Documents, as applicable, and incurred the debt under the New Reorganized EFIH Debt, (b) the completion of the Rights Offering and the draw-down on the Equity Commitment Letter, (c) the completion of the IPO Conversion Plan, and (d) the issuance of the Reorganized EFH Common Stock, and (e) the deemed contribution of the Assigned C5 Equity to Reorganized TCEH, Reorganized EFH will merge with and into New EFH, with New EFH being the surviving corporation resulting from the Merger, on the terms and subject to the conditions of the Merger and Purchase Agreement and pursuant to the Plan and the applicable provisions of Chapter 10 of the Texas Business Organizations Code and the General Corporate Law of the State of Delaware Present Pursuant to the Merger, all shares of Reorganized EFH Common Stock shall be converted into a number of shares of New EFH Merger Common Stock in accordance with the Merger and Purchase Agreement, and all shares of Reorganized EFH Common Stock, when so converted, shall no longer be outstanding and shall automatically be canceled and shall cease to exist
+On the EFH Effective Date, in the case of a Merger, Reorganized EFH will merge with and into New EFH, with New EFH being the surviving corporation resulting from the Merger, on the terms and subject to the conditions of the Merger and Purchase Agreement, if any, and pursuant to the Plan and the applicable provisions of Chapter 10 of the Texas Business Organizations Code and the General Corporate Law of the State of Delaware (or similar provisions of other state law, to the extent applicable).
+Pursuant to the Merger, if any, all shares of Reorganized EFH Common Stock shall be converted into a number of shares of New EFH Common Stock in accordance with the Merger and Purchase Agreement, and all shares of Reorganized EFH Common Stock, when so converted, shall no longer be outstanding and shall automatically be canceled and shall cease to exist.